 6. Strawberry Banana Smoothies

-This basic smoothie recipe is just one option.
-Add other nutrient dense pet-safe fruits, like pineapple for some variety.
+This basic smoothie dog popsicle recipe is just one option.
+Add other nutrient-dense pet-safe fruits, like pineapple for some variety.
 A few tbsps. of goat's milk or plain yogurt can also be added for a creamier smoothie consistency.

 7. Savoury Frozen Pops

-Though we all love a sweet treat, savoury food toppers are typically more popular among dogs.
-Bone broth is an excellent source of minerals and collagen, and is a great dietary addition for older dogs and large breeds.Photo credit: Damndelicious.net
+Though we all love a sweet treat, savory food toppers are typically more popular among dogs.
+Bone broth is an excellent source of minerals and collagen and is a great dietary addition for older dogs and large breeds.Photo credit: Damndelicious.net

 This is a great way to sneak in some fresh veggies too.
 Blend some fresh dog-safe veggies and add to your mixture.
 Broccoli, spinach, or bell peppers are all great, nutritious options.